chalatz/tours/pages/tours/driving/nature.md

 The next stop on the tour of the island is the Anthony Quinn Bay.
 It takes its name from the Golden Age Hollywood star who owns a significant property here, ever since the filming of the "Guns of Navarone" in Rhodes Island - scenic (Stop Visit Photos)

+**RHODIAN TRADITIONAL ART**

+On the way you can choose an optional short stop at a pottery workshop where the traditional pottery of Rhodes is made.
+You can see the wonderful pieces of art, and watch the potter working at his wheel.
+You can even learn the mystery of the Pythagorean cup.
+Just let your tour/driver know that you wish to make this short stop.

 **SEVEN SPRINGS**

 The Seven Springs lie to the southeast.
 The valley is dotted with clear springs and humongous plane and pine trees.
 The place presents itself as an oasis, especially in the heat of high summer.
 Surrounded by the bridges, streams, flowers, ducks and peacocks, the visitor can't help but be calm and relaxed.
 (Stop Visit Photos)